tsw1212/Rates-Website/HOW_TO_RUN.md

 docker-compose up
 ### Option 2:
 cd backend/backend

-Open a New Terminal  Window to run the backend application do: cd "your path"
+Open a New Terminal  Window to run the backend application do: cd "your path now"

 dotnet run